suciusergiu94/blog/_posts/work-experience/2015-09-10-job-softvision.markdown

 We worked in an agile way as an extension to the client's team for CRM solution.<br />
 I mainly did support fixing front and backend bugs on the modules my team were responsible for.
 <br />
-But I also implemented a few developement tasks and took my time beeing familiar with:
+But I also implemented a few development tasks and took my time beeing familiar with:
 <br />
 <br />